 Also, it could well be that consumers emerge from the crisis with very different priorities, values and attitudes – all of which could impact how they want to spend their time and money.

 People will remember which brands were active during this difficult period.
 Which businesses continued to offer them content, messages, incentives and advice?
 This is why it is important to stay connected with your customers.

 Social media allows you, as a business, to gather useful insights into your customers and their behaviour.
 You’ll be able to see what content proved popular.
 You’ll be able to spot any shifts and tailor content ready for when the recovery starts.

 The goal is to retain your customers.
-When lockdown ends, people will be sceptical doing business with brands which they have not heard of or interacted with in the past, for a while.
+When lockdown ends, people will be sceptical about doing business with brands that they have not heard of or interacted with in the past, for a while.
 This means your customers will be looking to you to provide the honest, familiar experience that you do.

 This also could be a good time to showcase new products and services, which could provide your customers with more of an all-rounded experience, meaning they won’t have to venture out elsewhere to get the same thing.
 We don’t mean filling your store with every household product under the sun.
 For example, if you’re selling perfume, you might want to look into offering diffusers and fragrances for the home.

 This means your website will need to improve.
 Whether it is loading speeds, mobile responsiveness or a general refresh.
 Users will have visited a lot of similar websites during the lockdown, which could leave your website at the bottom of their pecking order.